open-source-bootcamp/bootcamp-guide/day1.md

 9. Walk the attendees through resolving merge conflicts and updating their PR
 10. Get all the PRs merged

+You can find this session in the [presentations/make-your-first-contribution](./presentations/make-your-first-contribution/) folder.
+Instructions on using this deck are in the [README in the presentations folder](./presentations/README.md).

 ## Make your second contribution

 ## Wrap up